Roots of Our Rights

 Center for Civic Education home page: https://www.civiced.org/

-- You—attend church of your choice; choose your own beliefs; decide where to live
+- You—follow the faith of your choice; choose your own beliefs; decide where to live

-- State Government—create public schools; set speed and traffic laws; maintain parks, roads, police and fire services
+- State Government—create public schools; set speed and traffic laws; maintain parks, roads, police and fire services, collect taxes

-- Federal Government—create post offices; create money, control pricing; declare war; protect people against housing and job discrimination
+- Federal Government—create post offices; control pricing; declare war; protect people against housing and job discrimination, collect taxes

 Once students are seated, ask students, "What or who gives these groups of people the authority to make the decisions indicated in our lists?"
-(Accept all reasonable answers.)
-Tell students that they are about to listen to a tape recording that will indicate the answer to the question posed.
-Play the Preamble tape.
-Distribute Guided Questions to Tape Recording (Attachment One).
-Have students listen to the recording a second time, directing students to jot down responses to the guided questions which will direct their thinking.
-Discuss student ideas once the recording is played.
+Tell students to listen to the words of a document that provides the answer to the question posed.
+Play a recording, video, or read aloud the Preamble of the Constitution.

 Directly teach the concept that in both their personal lives and in the government, authority to govern belongs to the people.
+"We the People" starts the Preamble, followed by the purpose of the Constitution.
 People keep certain rights and powers for themselves.
 "We the people . . ." is the significant phrase in the Preamble to the Constitution to make it clear, from the beginning, that authority and rights belong to the people.
 The Framers developed the Constitution to create a government which would protect the rights and welfare of the people.
+The Constitution is the set of procedures to make sure it is fair.
 However, the concern that the state and federal governments may have too much power led them to add the Bill of Rights (first ten amendments to the Constitution) to prevent these groups from unfair actions against the people which may limit or infringe upon the welfare of citizens.